 My group of old banking buddies managed to gather for two seacoast lunches.
 The six of us had not been all together for several years.
 We discussed retirement, our ailments, our kids, our grandkids.
 If there is anything good about getting older, it is acknowledging how much you love people you have known for a long time.
 Hooray for old friends!

 Having enjoyed a Rhode Island Beach Week last year, this year we headed to Cape Cod with the kids and grandkids.
-We did not have to most cooperative weather and the little ones had a hard time understanding the need to stay in bed for the whole night.
+We did not have the most cooperative weather and the little ones had a hard time understanding the need to stay in bed for the whole night.
 But there were plenty of moments of joy including cooking with my new son-in-law/grill master, chasing Cora chasing seagulls, collecting seashells with Lo and having both granddaughters snuggle up each evening.
 I’m looking forward to next year’s beach week.

 My husband and I spent a weekend in the Berkshires and Vermont with my sister and brother-in-law.
 We enjoyed both of their marvelous homes – an urban artists loft and a rural log cabin.
 There was good food, an art museum, a visit to Tanglewood and much laughter while eating fancy chocolate in front of the fireplace.
 Did I mention we picked blueberries?